 They get their name from the fact that they are smaller than spare ribs, not because they come from baby pigs!

-Baby backs are usually 3 – 6 inches in length, with a short and long end.
+Baby back ribs are usually 3 – 6 inches in length, with a short and long end.
 They are usually leaner than spare ribs.

 Wrapping it up

 So there you have it, all you need to know about the most common and most popular pork cuts!
-Now you know your tenderloin from your belly, and your rib chop from your loin chop, there’s absolutely no excuse for not trying out some new, mouth-watering pork recipes.
+Now you know your tenderloin from your belly, and your rib chops from your loin chops, there’s absolutely no excuse for not trying out some new, mouth-watering pork recipes.